manglabs/manzoid-blog/source/tech-questions/front-end-questions.md

 * How do you test your JavaScript?
 * What are the major testing libraries?
 Which one do you prefer and why?
+* If you have a Mac, how are you going to test your JavaScript on IE?

 ##### UI/UX